 How is a rectal prolapse diagnosed?

 - An x-ray, ultrasound, CT, or MRI may show problems with your rectum or the muscles, nerves and ligaments that control it.
 You may be given contrast liquid to help the rectum show up better in the pictures.
-You may be given contrast dye into your rectum.
+You may be given contrast into your rectum.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the healthcare provider if you have any metal in or on your body.
+Tell the provider if you have any metal in or on your body.

 How is a rectal prolapse treated?

 Treatment of rectal prolapse depends on the severity.
 You may need any of the following: